 Restoring removed Active Directory objects (accidental or otherwise) is one of the most frustrating tasks that IT admins handle on a daily basis.
-If critical objects are deleted, you need to know immediately so that you can restore it.
+If critical objects are deleted, you need to know immediately so that you can restore them.
 It provides real-time auditing of all modifications, including deleted Active Directory objects.

 Figure 6: Deleted Objects Report

 It captures backup snapshots of the state of Active Directory Objects and Group Policies.
-The Lepide Object Restore Wizard then enables IT teams to restore Active Directory objects (even if they are not in the tombstone or “logically deleted” state).
+The Lepide Object Restore Wizard then enables IT, teams, to restore Active Directory objects (even if they are not in the tombstone or “logically deleted” state).

 6. Privileged user activities

 Privileged users that misuse their access rights can be incredibly hard to detect, especially if those privileges were granted authentically.
-Lepide Active Directory Auditor monitors the activities of all users, including privileged users, in real-time and displays them in predefined reports.
+Lepide Active Directory Auditor monitors the activities of all users, including privileged users, in real time and displays them in predefined reports.
 Real-time alerts give a snapshot of what exact changes are being made by Privileged Users in your Active Directory.